sqlxpert/aws-tag-sched-ops/readme.md

     * In RDS, an entity that can add specific tags can add _any other_ tags in the same request.
 Limit RDS tagging privileges -- even the provided policies -- to highly-trusted users.

+## Advanced Installation

+### Configuring for Multiple Regions

+If you intend to install TagSchedOps in multiple regions,

+ * Set the StackSetsOrMultiRegion parameter to `Yes`.

+ * Create S3 buckets in all [regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) where you intend to install TagSchedOps.
+The bucket names must have a common prefix, followed by a hyphen (`-`) and a suffix for the region.
+Set the LambdaCodeS3Bucket parameter to the common prefix.
+For example, if you create `my-bucket-us-east-1` and `my-bucket-us-west-2`, set LambdaCodeS3Bucket to `my-bucket`.
+The region in which each bucket is created _must_ match the suffix in the bucket name.

+ * If you intend to install TagSchedOps in multiple AWS accounts, create a bucket policy for each bucket, allowing `"s3:GetObject"` and `"s3:GetObjectVersion"` from each AWS account number.
+Using S3 Access Control Lists (ACLs), let alone public access, is discouraged.
+No special policies are needed in a single-account, multi-region scenario.

+ * Upload [`aws_tag_sched_ops_perform.py.zip`](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/aws_tag_sched_ops_perform.py.zip) to each bucket.
+The need for copies in multiple regions is an AWS Lambda limitation.

+ * Choose a main region and set the MainRegion parameter accordingly.
+If you install TagSchedOps in multiple regions using CloudFormation _without StackSets_, set the MainRegion parameter to the same value every time.
+This prevents the creation of duplicate sets of policies for users.
+(Those policies are not region-specific.)

+### Installing with CloudFormation StackSets

+[Forthcoming]

 ## Software Updates

 New versions of the AWS Lambda function source code and the CloudFormation template will be released from time to time.